yalelibrary-metadata-services/entity_resolver/project_structure.md

 ## Overview

 This entity resolution pipeline processes Yale University Library Catalog data (derived from MARC 21 records) to identify and resolve entity matches across catalog entries.
-The system combines vector embeddings, feature engineering, and machine learning to achieve **99.55% precision** and **82.48% recall** in production.
+The system combines vector embeddings, feature engineering, and machine learning to achieve **99.75% precision** and **82.48% recall** in preproduction.

 ## Pipeline Architecture

 The system implements a **triple-layer approach**:

 1. **Main Pipeline**: Entity resolution using logistic regression with engineered features
-2. **Auxiliary Classification**: Individual record taxonomy classification using parallel API processing and SetFit models
+2. **Auxiliary Classification**: Individual record taxonomy classification using parallel API processing and SetFit or Mistral.AI models
 3. **Subject Enhancement**: Automated quality audit and imputation for subject fields using vector similarity

 ### Core Pipeline Stages